MySmile/sfchat/docs/source/REST API/Resources/Standard response.rst

 .. rubric:: Footnotes

-.. [#f1] For "error" code like 500, 404, etc. message should be displayed as a "system message".
-For full list of used http codes please follow the corresponding section.
+.. [#f1] For "error" code like 500, 404, etc. message is displayed as a "system message".
+Full list of used http codes please is in corresponding section.